 5 great USB charging stations that will keep all your gadgets ready for action

-This app gives you free access to tons of movies and other video via your local library
+This app gives you free access to tons of movies via your local library

-Most of us know the big streaming service names like Netflix, Hulu, Amazon Prime Video, and Disney+, but there are a lot of smaller services out there worth your attention.
-If you have a library card, there's one in particular that you should look into.
-It's called Kanopy, and it focuses on educational series, independent and award-winning titles, plus a solid dose of the classics.
+Most of us know Netflix, Hulu, Amazon Prime Video, and Disney+, but there are other ways to get your flix fix on the web, and some of them are totally free.
+If you have a library card, you may have access to tons of movies you probably didn't even know existed via a little app called Kanopy.
+While it focuses on educational series, independent and award-winning titles, it also includes a solid dose of Hollywood and foreign cinema classics.
 In short, if you're into film and not just "movies" (or if you'd like to be), then it's worth the price.
 Oh, did we mention that it's free?